nitosan/GearVRf-docs/docs/tutorials/play_with_material.md

 Now that you've created your first VR app with GearVR Framework.
 We are going to learn how to create things that look much better in VR.

 ##Create Project
-Create a GearVR Framework project is by copying the [template project](https://github.com/nitosan/GearVRf-template)
+Create a GearVR Framework project by copying the [template project](https://github.com/nitosan/GearVRf-template)

 Perform the following steps to make sure your project runs correctly

-1. Copy your [Oculus signature file](https://developer.oculus.com/osig/) to `app/src/main/assets` folder.
+1. (if developing for Gear VR) Copy your [Oculus signature file](https://developer.oculus.com/osig/) to `app/src/main/assets` folder.
-1. Change the `applicationId` in `build.gradle` to a unique name to avoid naming conflict when you testing the app later
+1. Change the `applicationId` in `build.gradle` to a unique name to avoid naming conflict when you test the app later
-1. Change the `app_name` in `res/values/strings.xml` to avoid confusion when you debugging the app.
+1. Change the `app_name` in `res/values/strings.xml` to avoid confusion when you debug the app.

-## What is Material
+## What is a Material
 In 3D graphics term, a material is a set of textures and shader parameters that can be used to simulate different types of materials in real life.

 For example with the correct material, you can make your 3D objects looks like bricks.